Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

     * 280x653 as in Galaxy Fold

 * Chrome: created it in Chrome so it supports this site.
 All links and buttons are working.
-* Firefox: the site looked the same as in Chrome, all the links and buttons are working
+* Firefox: the site looked the same as in Chrome, all the links and buttons are working.
 * Edge: it was working very slow, but the site looked the same as in Chrome.
 The links and buttons work.

 ### Screenshots